-3. CTC Informs Customers Regarding How Information Is Used
+3. CTG Informs Customers Regarding How Information Is Used

-4. CTC Gives Customers Opportunities To Control Access to Information.
+4. CTG Gives Customers Opportunities To Control Access to Information.

-CTC is committed to providing customers with opportunities to control how CTC uses customer information about them.
+CTG is committed to providing customers with opportunities to control how CTG uses customer information about them.
 For example, customers may inform us of which telephone listings they want to include in our directories and in directory assistance and may also choose to have a non-published number, or a nonlisted number, or to exclude your address from your listing.
 Customers in areas where Caller ID services are available have the ability to block the display of their phone numbers and names.
 (Note that Caller ID blocking does not prevent the transmission of your phone number when you dial certain business numbers, including 911, or 800, 888, 877, and 900 numbers.)
-Further, customers can express a preference not to be called for marketing purposes (please see Section III, below, for more information on CTC’s “Do Not Call” policy).
+Further, customers can express a preference not to be called for marketing purposes (please see Section III, below, for more information on CTG’s “Do Not Call” policy).
 Customers may also opt out of our direct mailings and other service marketing programs.
-(Please see Section II, below, for CTC’s policy on the use of “Customer Proprietary Network Information”).
-A customer may indicate a change in such preferences at any time by contacting CTC customer service.
+(Please see Section II, below, for CTG’s policy on the use of “Customer Proprietary Network Information”).
+A customer may indicate a change in such preferences at any time by contacting CTG business office.

 We do use individual customer information internally for planning purposes – so that we can, for example, develop, test and market new products and services that meet the needs of our customers.
 Ordinarily, such information is combined into aggregations that do not include individual customer identities.
 Under certain circumstances, we are required by law to disclose the aggregated information to other companies, but in such cases customer identities are not included.

-5. CTC Enables Customers To Control How CTC Discloses Individual Information.
+5. CTG Enables Customers To Control How CTG Discloses Individual Information.

-6. All CTC Employees Are Responsible For Safeguarding Customer Communications and Information.
+6. All CTG Employees Are Responsible For Safeguarding Customer Communications and Information.

-CTC’s regulatory department is responsible for ensuring that all CTC business units and their employees comply with privacy laws and regulations.
-CTC also requires any consultants, suppliers and contractors that may come into contact with customer proprietary information to observe these privacy rules with respect to any of our customers’ individual customer information.
+CTG’s regulatory department is responsible for ensuring that all CTG business units and their employees comply with privacy laws and regulations.
+CTG also requires any consultants, suppliers and contractors that may come into contact with customer proprietary information to observe these privacy rules with respect to any of our customers’ individual customer information.
 They must abide by these principles when conducting work for us, and they will be held accountable for their actions.

-7. CTC Takes Special Care to Protect the Safety and Privacy of Young People Using Its Services.
+7. CTG Takes Special Care to Protect the Safety and Privacy of Young People Using Its Services.

-CTC does not knowingly collect information about children.
-CTC believes that children should get their parents’ consent before giving out any personal information.
-CTC encourages parents and legal guardians to participate in their child’s experience using CTC’s services.
-Children should always ask a parent for permission before sending personal information to CTC.
+CTG does not knowingly collect information about children.
+CTG believes that children should get their parents’ consent before giving out any personal information.
+CTG encourages parents and legal guardians to participate in their child’s experience using CTG’s services.
+Children should always ask a parent for permission before sending personal information to CTG.

-8. CTC Complies with All Applicable Privacy Laws and Regulations Wherever CTC Does Business.
+8. CTG Complies with All Applicable Privacy Laws and Regulations Wherever CTG Does Business.

 Customer and policymaker perceptions of privacy have changed over time and will continue to do so.
 Changes in technology can also alter what is appropriate in protecting privacy.
 Laws may change accordingly.
-We regularly examine – and update as necessary –CTC’s privacy policies and internal procedures to ensure compliance with applicable law and evolving technology.
-CTC also will monitor customer needs and expectations.
-CTC will work with policymakers and consumers to ensure that we continue to safeguard privacy, giving customers choices, flexibility and control.
-CTC considers privacy laws and regulations to be the minimum standards to which we will adhere in protecting privacy.
-In addition to complying with the law, CTC will adhere to its internal privacy policies and procedures wherever we do business.
+We regularly examine – and update as necessary –CTG’s privacy policies and internal procedures to ensure compliance with applicable law and evolving technology.
+CTG also will monitor customer needs and expectations.
+CTG will work with policymakers and consumers to ensure that we continue to safeguard privacy, giving customers choices, flexibility and control.
+CTG considers privacy laws and regulations to be the minimum standards to which we will adhere in protecting privacy.
+In addition to complying with the law, CTG will adhere to its internal privacy policies and procedures wherever we do business.

-9. CTC Gives an Authorized Gov’t Agency Access to Customer Information Only Upon Valid Request
+9. CTG Gives an Authorized Gov’t Agency Access to Customer Information Only Upon Valid Request

-CTC may release customer information in response to requests from governmental agencies, including law enforcement and national security agencies, in accordance with federal statutory requirements or pursuant to court order.
-Before releasing any customer information, CTC will ensure that the underlying governmental request satisfies all procedural and substantive legal requirements and is otherwise proper.
-For example, CTC will ensure that any court orders are valid, properly issued, and legally enforceable.
-Except as required by law or with the approval of the customer, CTC will not release any customer information in response to subpoenas or similar requests issued by private parties.
-Further, CTC will be diligent in authenticating the validity of any “governmental” request to ensure that the request actually originates from an authorized government agency.
+CTG may release customer information in response to requests from governmental agencies, including law enforcement and national security agencies, in accordance with federal statutory requirements or pursuant to court order.
+Before releasing any customer information, CTG will ensure that the underlying governmental request satisfies all procedural and substantive legal requirements and is otherwise proper.
+For example, CTG will ensure that any court orders are valid, properly issued, and legally enforceable.
+Except as required by law or with the approval of the customer, CTG will not release any customer information in response to subpoenas or similar requests issued by private parties.
+Further, CTG will be diligent in authenticating the validity of any “governmental” request to ensure that the request actually originates from an authorized government agency.

-10. CTC Uses Customer Proprietary Network Information (CPNI) In Accordance with the Law
+10. CTG Uses Customer Proprietary Network Information (CPNI) In Accordance with the Law

-Customers count on CTC to respect and protect the privacy of information we obtain in the normal course of providing telecommunications services to our customers.
-CTC is committed to protecting the privacy of all customer information, and in particular the privacy of customer proprietary network information (or CPNI).
+Customers count on CTG to respect and protect the privacy of information we obtain in the normal course of providing telecommunications services to our customers.
+CTG is committed to protecting the privacy of all customer information, and in particular the privacy of customer proprietary network information (or CPNI).

 a.
 Definition of “Customer Proprietary Network Information.”